Ferries from 3325 routes and 764 ports worldwide

 The French city and port of Cherbourg is located on the Cotentin Peninsular in the north west of France.
 Invaded by the Vikings in the 9th century who were instrumental in developing Cherbourg into a port, the city has a long history.
 In Napoleonic times the harbour was fortified in order to prevent a British naval assault on it.
 Underwater obstructions were sunk at intervals across the harbour entrance which were eventually replaced with piles of masonry rubble.
 The works began in 1784 and were not concluded until 1850, long after Napoleon's defeat at the Battle of Waterloo.

 There are many things to see and do in Cherbourg including the Cite de la Mer (the city of the sea) which is a museum dedicated to maritime history.
 The museum was opened in 2002 and is housed in the cruise terminal at Cherbourg port.
 Visitors to the city may also choose to take a leisurely stroll in the Jardin de la Roche Fauconniere which is a private botanical garden located in the Parc de la Fauconniere.
 Established in the 1870's the gardens contain roughly 3,400 specimens, many of which come from the Southern Hemisphere.

-Portsmouth was significantly bombed during the Second World War because of its strategic importance, and as a result the city is a mix of old and new buildings with some of the most historic areas being the Hard and the Point.
 The nearby suburb of Southsea is a popular destination for families and has a lovely stretch of beach, two piers and a good selection of bars, cafes, restaurants and a theme park at Clarence Pier.